KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 .. attention::

-   :command:`#INTFILE` is deprecated.
-Using :ref:`integrator-cmd`
-   alone suffices to specify an integrator.
+   :command:`#INTFILE` is used internally by KPP but should not be used by the KPP user.
+Using :ref:`integrator-cmd` alone suffices to specify an integrator.

 The integrator definition file selects an integrator file with :command:`#INTFILE` and also defines some suitable options for it.
 The